 The majority of the 10,000 people in the Buburi area, near Lake Victoria, live in extreme poverty relying on subsistance farming to make a meagre living.
 They’re all confronted by malnutrition and the devastating affects of HIV and AIDS and consequently many children are orphans.
 Also, children under five are especially vulnerable from the risk of Malaria as this area of Kenya has the highest incidence of Malaria in the world.

 Many suffer from conditions for which they are unable to access or afford the necessary treatment, resulting in a lot of preventable deaths.
-Friends of Buburi does help to save lives by ensuring the Buburi Community Health Clinic provides accessible, good quality and affordable health care to those in need.
+Friends of Buburi does help to save lives by ensuring the Buburi Community Clinic provides accessible, good quality and affordable health care to those in need.

 Our supporters raise funds to keep this vital facility open for the community, pay the salaries of all staff, pay for the treatment of malaria and other conditions, provide maternity services and laboratory testing, subsidise staff training and the building and maintenance of all facilities.